Eeli Tolvanen Game Preview: Kraken vs. Oilers

-Eeli Tolvanen will be in action when the Seattle Kraken and Edmonton Oilers play at 10:00 PM ET on Saturday, November 11, 2023.
-Thinking about a bet on Tolvanen?
-We have numbers and figures to assist you.
+Eeli Tolvanen will be in action when the Seattle Kraken and Edmonton Oilers face off on Wednesday at Rogers Place, starting at 8:30 PM ET.
+Prop bets for Tolvanen are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.